fjvallarino/monomer/docs/examples/03-ticker.md

 The `TickerIgnore` event is used in Tasks that process errors and don't currently feed information into the application.
 In general you will want to report these errors to the user, but this is useful at prototyping time.

+## Possible improvements

+Since updates for each coin are received as individual messages, triggering a model change every time, it would be desirable to process them as a single batch when several messages are received within milliseconds.
+Grouping these messages and only updating the model once or twice per second can provide more predictable performance.

+One way to do this is to:

+- Launch an extra thread (forkIO) before calling `receiveWs`.
+- Have `receiveWs` write to a channel where this new thread listens to, instead of directly writing to the application with `sendMsg`.
+- Use `threadDelay` on the new thread to wait for as long as desired, and read the available messages from the channel without blocking (`tryReadTChan`).
+  Only then, if new messages were indeed received, send a single message with all the results to the application (`TickerUpdate` will have to be modified to receive a list instead of a single message).
+Use `forever` to repeat while the application is running.